Joint Support Group

 The Joint Support Group (JSG) is a covert military intelligence unit of the British Army Intelligence Corps.
-It was established in 2007 as Operation Banner concluded and following the Stevens Inquiry into allegations of collusion between the former Force Research Unit and Protestant paramilitary groups.
+It was established in the early 2000s as Operation Banner concluded and following the Stevens Inquiry into allegations of collusion between the former Force Research Unit and Protestant paramilitary groups in Northern Ireland.

+According to The Daily Telegraph, the JSG was later renamed the Defence Human Intelligence Unit (DHU).

 Role

-The Joint Support Group is tasked with obtaining intelligence by secretly penetrating terrorist organisations through the recruitment and running agents and informants.
-The JSG works closely with the Secret Intelligence Service, the Security Service, and United Kingdom Special Forces.
+The Joint Support Group is tasked with obtaining human intelligence by recruiting and running sources and by interrogating captured enemy personnel.
+The JSG works closely with the Security Service, the United Kingdom Special Forces and with friendly foreign nations.

 Deployment in Iraq

 The Joint Support Group was active during the Iraq War in running Iraqi double agents and worked closely with the Special Air Service and Delta Force as part of Joint Special Operations Command Task Force Black by providing intelligence for counterterrorism operations.
 The killing of Abu Musab al-Zarqawi in June 2006 and the release of Norman Kember were both reportedly enabled by intelligence obtained by JSG.
 JSG intelligence also supported Operation Marlborough.